codersantosh/acme-coming-soon/readme.md

 After installation, activate the plugin through the 'Plugins' menu in WordPress.

+## Inbuilt Patterns for Quick Setup

+The 'Coming Soon and Maintenance Mode Page' plugin now comes with a collection of inbuilt Gutenberg Block Patterns that users can easily apply for a quick setup.

+### Locating and Inserting Patterns

+- **Access the Block Editor:** Open the page or post where you want to use a pattern.
+Click the "Add Block" button (+) or the "+" sign in the top left corner of the block editor.

+- **Switch to the Patterns Tab:** In the block inserter window, click the "Patterns" tab.
+This displays all available patterns.

+- **Coming Soon and Maintenance:** Within the Patterns tab, find the category labeled "Coming Soon and Maintenance."
+This categorization ensures a quick and efficient search for the patterns tailored to your needs.

+- **Insert a Pattern:** Click on one of the pattern to insert it directly into your edit content area.

+- **Modify as Needed:** The inserted pattern serves as a starter template.
+Customize it effortlessly to align with your specific requirements.
+Modify text, colors, and any other elements to ensure your Coming Soon or Maintenance Mode page reflects your unique style.

 ## Usage

 Now that you have the 'Coming Soon and Maintenance Mode Page' plugin installed, you can use its features for: